GeorgeDavila/business_demos/README.md

 **Here's some samples written entirely by A.I.:**

-### Sample Text Written entirely by Neural Architecture give the input string 'Lithium Battery Costs'
+### Sample Text Written entirely by Neural Architecture given the input string 'Lithium Battery Costs'
 [Lithium Battery Costs] The US has not yet signed an agreement with Lithium-ion batteries, but its plans are expected to be finalized next year.

 The company plans to take lithium-ion batteries with each new generation of batteries that it has developed using a different process, said Richard Pemberton, director of research at Lithium-ion Battery Research at the University of California, Berkeley.